Spread California Love for the Defiant Ones

 Right now, in California, there are 24 different reasons to suspend students from school, in addition to the broad “disruption or willful defiance” category.
 This subjective category must be abolished.
 It’s a catch-all category that punishes students with disabilities and students of color at alarmingly disparate rates.

-Governor Brown just devoted a significant increase in funding to schools to allow for evidenced-based supports like restorative justice and Positive Behavioral Intervention and Supports.
+Governor Brown just devoted a significant increase in funding to schools to allow for evidence-based support systems like restorative justice and Positive Behavioral Intervention and Supports.
 But investing money in the classroom isn’t enough if we’re suspending hundreds of thousands of students each year.

 Last year alone, California students were suspended over 380,000 time during the 2016-17 school year.
 With recent studies showing that suspensions predict higher dropout rates and greater risk of adult incarceration, the stakes couldn’t be higher.